Tucker-Eric/docusign-rest-client/README.md

 # Docusign Rest Client
-Wrapper for the official [Docusign PHP Client Library](https://github.com/docusign/docusign-php-client)
+Wrapper for the official [Docusign PHP Client Library](https://github.com/docusign/docusign-php-client).

+This library handles all the object instantiation for the endpoints in the [DocuSign Api Explorer](http://iodocs.docusign.com/).

 # Usage

 The `DocuSign\Rest\Client` accesses all models and api endpoints and returns the respective obect.
+It also handles all authentication as well as passing the `$account_id` to any method that requires it.

+### Api Endpoints

-All `DocuSign\eSign\Api` classes are accessible as properties of `DocuSign\Rest\Client`.
+All classes in the [`DocuSign\eSign\Api`](https://github.com/docusign/docusign-php-client/tree/master/src/Api) namesapace are accessible as **properties** of `DocuSign\Rest\Client`.

+Each property is a the orignal class name camel cased without the `Api` suffix.

 Example:

 ```php
 <?php